Liverpool University Boat Club was established in 1926, making it one of the oldest clubs at the University of Liverpool.

 Our members train at least three days a week at Runcorn Rowing Club on the River Weaver benefiting from a 10km stretch of water, arguably the best in North West England.
 Land training consists of erg sessions, circuit training and strength & conditioning sessions with both squads training in the Sports Centre on campus.
 In recent years we have developed our fleet of boats and are fortunate to be able to share boats with Runcorn RC.
 We also have a brilliant coach to ensure we reach our potential.

-During the winter we train for Head races, (long distance races) leading up to the Head of the River Race and Women’s Head of the River Race.
-After Easter our training and racing is tailored towards success at Henley Royal Regatta and Henley Women’s Regatta.
+During the winter we train for Head races, (long-distance races) leading up to the Head of the River Race and Women’s Head of the River Race.
+After Easter, our training and racing is tailored towards success at BUCS Regatta and then Henley Royal Regatta and Henley Women’s Regatta.

 During the Easter break, we run a training camp to prepare us for the summer season.
 The location of this training camp varies from the Lake District, Reading Rowing Club and even Seville, Spain.
 The week is always full of tough but enjoyable training.